imagej/imagej.github.io/_pages/help/editing/images.md

 ### Classes

-Css classes can be expliticly specified with the `classes` parameter:
+CSS classes can be explicitly specified with the `classes` parameter:

 {% raw %}
 ```